DRMacIver/shrinkray/README.md

 shrinkray is_interesting.sh my-test-case
 ```

-Where `my-test-case` is some file you want to reduce and `is_interesting.sh` can be any executable that exits with `0` when a test case is interesting and non-zero otherwise.
+Where `my-test-case` is some file you want to reduce and `is_interesting.sh` can be any executable that exits with `0` when a test case passed to it is interesting and non-zero otherwise.

+Variant test cases are passed to the interestingness test both on STDIN and as a file name passed as an argument.
+Additionally for creduce compatibility, the file has the same base name as the original test case and is in the current working directory the script is run with.
+This behaviour can be customised with the `--input-type` argument.

 `shrinkray --help` will give more usage instructions.